Monday, December 24, 2007

 That's a serious delta.
 What could explain the difference in the job projections?
 The Administration's Plan, the Barrow Plan, the Union Plan (which are all the Barrow Plan) call for 20,000 "new" jobs.

-Do they work harder in Kansas?
+Do they work harder in Kansas?or,

 Are the projections inflated?